Schedule E - Points for Rental Property

-Note.
-Review this section of the publication for details on how to calculate the points you can deduct on your Schedule E (Form 1040) Supplemental Income and Loss.
-This would need to be manually calculated, per the instructions, and then entered into the TaxAct program as follows.
+You must review IRS Publication 527 to determine if you can deduct points on your Schedule E (Form 1040).
+If you qualify to deduct points, you must manually calculate the amount, and then entered into the TaxAct program as follows.
 If you are instead using the straight-line method to amortize the points over the life of the loan, see Straight-Line Amortization, later.

 The points allowable each year would be included with the mortgage interest expense on Schedule E, Line 12.